-We do not apprehend that this circumstance will occur as a sign of Christ's coming, but rather that it will constitute one of the events of his coming, the same as the features mentioned in the next verse.
-An evident distinction may be drawn between the signs of the advent and the circumstances of it.
-With the falling of the stars, the former cease; and with the next event the latter commence.
+We do not apprehend that this circumstance will occur as a sign of Christ's coming, but rather that it will constitute one of the events closely connected with His coming, as the sign of the Son of man in heaven is seen immediately following this shaking.
+See Matt.
+24:29, 30.
+An evident distinction may be drawn between the signs of the advent and the circumstances connected with it.
 This event, the shaking of the powers of heaven, we must regard as being future.
 It holds the same place in the events of this chapter, that the departing of the heavens as a scroll does in the events of the sixth seal of Revelation 6.
 Both follow the falling stars.
-The Scriptures plainly teach that, prior to the resurrection of the just by the voice of the Son of God, the voice of God the Father will shake the heavens and the earth, when will be fulfilled the shaking of the powers of the heaven.
-This is not the voice of the Son of God as he descends to raise the dead.
+The Scriptures plainly teach that, prior to the resurrection of the just by the voice of the Son of God, the voice of God the Father will shake the heavens and the earth. when will be fulfilled the shaking of the powers of the heaven.
+This is not the voice of the Son of God as He descends to raise the dead.
 It comes from the throne of God in the temple of heaven.

-"The Lord also shall roar out of Zion, and utter his voice from Jerusalem, and the heavens and the earth shall shake; but the Lord will be the hope of his people, and the strength of the children of Israel."
-Joel 3:16.
+"The Lord also shall roar out of Zion, and utter His voice from Jerusalem, and the heavens and the earth shall shake; but the Lord will be the hope of His people, and the strength of the children of Israel."
+Joel.
+3:16.

-"Therefore will I shake the heavens, and the earth shall remove out of her place, in the wrath of the Lord of hosts, and in the day of his fierce anger."
+"Therefore I will shake the heavens, and the earth shall remove out of her place, in the wrath of the Lord of hosts, and in the day of His fierce anger."
 Isa.
 13:13.